peteroupc/peteroupc.github.io/randomfunc.md

 <a id=Geometric_Distribution></a>
 ### Geometric Distribution

 The geometric distribution is a negative binomial distribution with `successes = 1`.
-In this document, a geometric random number is the number of failures that have happened before one success happens.
+In this document, a geometric random variate is the number of failures that have happened before one success happens.
 For example, if `p` is 1/2, the geometric distribution models the task "Flip a coin until you get tails, then count the number of heads."
 As a unique property of the geometric distribution, the number of trials that have already failed in a row says nothing about the number of new trials that will fail in a row.

 > **Notes:**
 >
 > 1. The negative binomial and geometric distributions are defined differently in different works.
 For example, _Mathematica_'s definition excludes the last success, but the definition in (Devroye 1986, p.
 498)<sup>[**(18)**](#Note18)</sup> includes it.
 And some works may define a negative binomial number as the number of successes before N failures, rather than vice versa.
-> 2. A _bounded geometric_ random number is either _n_ (an integer greater than 0) or a geometric random number, whichever is less.
+> 2. A _bounded geometric_ random variate is either _n_ (an integer greater than 0) or a geometric random variate, whichever is less.
 Exact and efficient samplers for the geometric and bounded geometric distributions are given in (Bringmann and Friedrich 2013)<sup>[**(51)**](#Note51)</sup> and described in my "[**Miscellaneous Observations on Randomization**](https://peteroupc.github.io/randmisc.html)".)

 <a id=Exponential_Distribution></a>
 ### Exponential Distribution

 The _exponential distribution_ uses a parameter known as &lambda;, the rate, or the inverse scale.
 Usually, &lambda; is the probability that an independent event of a given kind will occur in a given span of time (such as in a given day or year), and the random result is the number of spans of time until that event happens.
 Usually, &lambda; is equal to 1, or 1/1.
 1/&lambda; is the scale (mean), which is usually the average waiting time between two independent events of the same kind.

-In this document, `Expo(lamda)` is an exponentially-distributed random number with the rate `lamda`.
+In this document, `Expo(lamda)` is an exponentially-distributed random variate with the rate `lamda`.

-`ExpoRatio`, in the pseudocode below, generates an exponential random number (in the form of a ratio) given the rate `rx`/`ry` (or scale `ry`/`rx`) and the base `base`.  `ExpoNumerator` generates the numerator of an exponential random number with rate 1 given that number's denominator.
+`ExpoRatio`, in the pseudocode below, generates an exponential random variate (in the form of a ratio) given the rate `rx`/`ry` (or scale `ry`/`rx`) and the base `base`.  `ExpoNumerator` generates the numerator of an exponential random variate with rate 1 given that number's denominator.
 The algorithm is due to von Neumann (1951)<sup>[**(52)**](#Note52)</sup>.
-For additional algorithms to sample exponential random numbers, see "[**Partially-Sampled Random Numbers**](https://peteroupc.github.io/exporand.html)".
+For additional algorithms to sample exponential random variates, see "[**Partially-Sampled Random Numbers**](https://peteroupc.github.io/exporand.html)".

     METHOD ExpoRatio(base, rx, ry)
         // Generates a numerator and denominator of
-        // an exponential random number with rate rx/ry. return MakeRatio(ExpoNumerator(base*ry), base*rx))
+        // an exponential random variate with rate rx/ry. return MakeRatio(ExpoNumerator(base*ry), base*rx))
     END METHOD